Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

 ![Elm warrior pacifist](./pacifist.gif)

 Turns out that as soon as we move near the other warrior, we get attacked.
-Therefore, we immediately run away to heal, then try again.
-As much as I am a pacifist, we still need to find a way to pass this level.
+Therefore, we immediately run away to heal, then try again, then run away again.
+I'm a pacifist at heart, but still I'd like to pass this level.

 What's the solution this time?
 To endure a little bit of pain...